 And it got to where it got because of him.
-We was just gonna talk to.
+We was just gonna talked to him.
 Maybe rough him up a tad.
 Teach him.
 But he wouldn't stop.
 He kept on.
-Talking.
 Talking.
 Talking.
 Like he wanted more.

 I swear--it was like he wanted more.